DestinyObs/Ops-Doc/README.md

 ## Usage

-To use the tunneling service, run the following SSH command:
+To start the tunneling service, use the following SSH command:

 ```bash
 ssh -R 8080:localhost:3000 tunnel@mobyme.site
 ```

-This command reverse forwards your local application running on port 3000 to a dynamically generated subdomain on `mobyme.site`, allowing public access.
+This will reverse forward your local application on port 3000 to a dynamically generated subdomain on `mobyme.site`, making it publicly accessible.

 ---

 ## Conclusion

-This tunneling service provides an efficient alternative to existing solutions like `ngrok` and `serveo.net`.
-It leverages SSH reverse forwarding, dynamic subdomain allocation, and Nginx proxy management to create secure, publicly accessible URLs for local applications.
+This tunneling service is a robust alternative to `ngrok` and `serveo.net`, offering secure, dynamic URLs for accessing local applications using SSH reverse forwarding and Nginx proxy management.

----